Skip to Content

 3. Sendero Cueva de Nerja-Almijara, Nerja

-If you’re seeking out an easy hike (more of a walk really), then the Sendero Cueva de Nerja-Almijara is probably the most suitable trail in Spain for you.
+If you’re seeking out an easy hike Andalucia (more of a walk, really), the Sendero Cueva de Nerja-Almijara is probably the most suitable trail in Spain.

 It’s a very popular trail so expect to see lots of other walkers, and prepare yourself for some sensational views from above the caves.